chinbv/CMSC312.OperatingSystems/README.md

 # Operating System Simulator
 This simulator is built in Java.
+Project developed by Brandon Chin, Bansri Rawal, and Vishakha Sehgal.
 ## How to run the OS Simulator
 1. Download this GitHub repository.
 2. Launch Terminal or Command Prompt